 “[Now], we have a pretty solid list of long-term clients.
 The majority of the long-term clients we have didn’t come to us looking for a long-term relationship.
-They typically start off with the need for a one-off project and after it was completed they asked us to do something else.
-Then something else.
+They typically start off with the need for a one-off project.
+After it was completed, they asked us to do something else.
 So before you rush to move on to the next client, see if there’s something you can do to keep the current ones around.”

 Acquiring a new customer is anywhere from five to 25 times more expensive than retaining an existing one, according to the Harvard Business Review.

 Ventures in the “Manage It” stage of the journey need to track customer retention as a key metric on their monthly dashboard to manage this aspect of their business.

 “By referring your clients to known and trusted professionals providing complementary services, everyone wins.” ~ Lisa Stambaugh, owner of Collective Discovery